 That is the first and foremost job of the detective.
-Because this is the place which will eventually give leads and evidences.
+Because this is the place which will eventually give leads and evidence.

 2. Variable timings:

 They do not have flexible or a set of working hours.
 They need to be available round the clock.
-They have to be prepared for it.
+They have to be ready for it.

 3. Gather information around the crime scene:

 The homicide detective must act fast to gather all the evidence and information regarding the death.
-He must also ensure that the evidences in the crime scene should not be tampered with.
+He must also ensure that the crime scene evidence should not tamper.

 4. Making notes and documents:

-Whatever the scenario of the crime scene upon his arrival or whatever the useful evidences collected must be documented and stored.
+Whatever the scenario of the crime scene upon his arrival or whatever the useful pieces of evidence collected must be documented and stored.
 Because once it is registered, then it can be altered if needed or sent to forensic labs for further investigation.

 5. Crime scene investigation:

-Evidences are to be collected, video and photos of the scene need to be taken, blood samples or any other samples need to be sent to the forensic lab, detailed searches in and around the area to see if more evidence could be gathered are to be made.
-Finally the crime scene is to be sealed and seen that it is not tampered with, until the case is registered and noted.
+Evidence is to be collected, video and photos of the scene need to be taken, blood samples or any other samples need to be sent to the forensic lab, detailed searches in and around the area to see if more evidence could be gathered are to be made.
+Finally, the crime scene is to be sealed and seen that it is not tampered with until the case is registered and noted.

 6. Gather information through communication:

-After all the evidences are studied and some subtle hint is obtained, next comes the information gathering part.
-A detective needs to collect information from the locals around the crime scene, from relatives and friends and from sources close to the victim.
+After all, the evidence is studied and some subtle hint is obtained, next comes the information gathering part.
+A detective needs to collect information from the locals around the crime scene, from relatives and friends and sources close to the victim.
 Additional information has to be gathered by sending sources to different locales and networking secretly through reliable sources.